d12frosted/elpa-mirror/melpa/audio-notes-mode-readme.txt

 do this, `audio-notes-mode' will DELETE the note which was already played and start playing the next one.
 Once you've gone through all of them, `audio-notes-mode' deactivates itself.

-; Instructions:

-INSTALLATION

-Configuration is simple.
-Require the package and define the following two variables:
-          (require 'audio-notes-mode)
-          (setq anm/notes-directory "~/Directory/where/your/notes/are/")
-          (setq anm/goto-file "~/path/to/file.org") ;File in which you'll write your notes as they are played.

-Then just choose how you want to activate it.
-1) If you use `org-mobile-pull', you can do
-      (setq anm/hook-into-org-pull t)
-   and `audio-notes-mode' will activate whenever you call org-mobile-pull.

-2) The second options is to just bind `audio-notes-mode' to some key and call it when you want.
-      (global-set-key [f8] 'audio-notes-mode)

-If you installed manually, first require the feature with: then use one of the methods above.